Gaumont: Visual identity

 The latest redesign is from 2010, and takes up the principle of the halo of petals: the red daisy has twelve irregular petals which take the form of a luminous halo around the letter G. The logo, made by Lorène Bruant for the Les Quatre Lunes agency, is inspired by the praxinoscope to create dynamism and adopts a tailor-made, sans-serif typography.
+The principle used was to create a less "authoritative" identity.
+The shade of red used changed from 187C to 186C.
+Although it was unveiled in December 2010, it did not appear on theatrical releases until spring 2011.
+A new custom typeface was also designed.
 Designed for the screen again by the Bronx agency, it is accompanied by the first bars of the well-known aria (cavatina) Casta Diva from the opera Norma composed by Vincenzo Bellini.

+Gaumont unveiled a new logo to the public on 7 May 2026, adopting an all-uppercase typeface, launched during the 2026 Cannes Film Festival.
+The music for the new opening logo was composed by Thomas Roussel.

 Financial information

 In the first half of 2012, Gaumont recorded a profit of €7.7 million, which reversed the €0.6 million loss from the first half of 2011.
 The profit was driven by a 49% increase in revenue, which reached €50.1 million.
 The company cited the continued effects of Intouchables, which increased International revenues by 153%.
 Gaumont's market capitalization as of January 2010 is €164 million.

 On 5 July 2017, the Dassault and Bolloré families withdrew their shares from Gaumont, falling below the 10% voting power limit and 5% capital limit at the company.